LibreKitten/LibreKitten-gui/README.md

 ## Setup

-See https://docs.turbowarp.org/development/getting-started to setup the complete TurboWarp environment.
+See https://docs.turbowarp.org/development/getting-started to setup the complete TurboWarp/LibreKitten environment.
+You want to do `pnpm install --shamefully-hoist` instead of `pnpm ci` for LibreKitten.

 If you just want to play with the GUI then it's the same process as upstream scratch-gui.